autogluon/autogluon-rag/src/agrag/modules/vector_db/README.md

   use_existing_vector_db: Boolean to decide whether or not to use an existing, stored Vector DB Index from disk memory.

-  vector_db_index_path: The Path to an existing, stored Vector DB Index from disk memory.
+  vector_db_index_path: The Path to an existing, stored Vector DB Index file in disk memory or S3.

+  num_gpus: Number of GPUs to use when building the index

+  metadata: Metadata for each embedding stored in the database

+  metadata_index_path: The Path to an existing, stored Metadata JSON file in disk memory or S4.

+  s3_bucket: If applicable, S3 bucket that contains vector DB index and metadata files

 ```